dhughes/tiy-java-crash-course/Crash Course.md

 For example, let's say we want to give our `Card` class the ability to be flipped over.
 We could do this by writing a method that provides this capability.
 The method could use a conditional expression that checks the class' faceUp property and sets it to the opposite value.

-<iframe src='https://glot.io/snippets/egqcycmnl3/embed' frameborder='0' scrolling='no' sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>
+<iframe src='https://glot.io/snippets/egqcycmnl3/embed' frameborder='0'  sandbox='allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts' width='600' height='400'></iframe>

 The new `flip()` method uses a conditional expression to see if the card is face up.
 If it is, it sets the card to be face down.
 If not, it sets the card to be face up.
 The method's return type is `void` because the method doesn't return anything, it just changes the state of the object.